instead-hub/instead/doc/stead3-en.md

 game:reaction() -- allows you to take/modify the output of the reaction user, if set to false this means to reset the reaction.

 game:events () -- allows you to take/change / withdrawal of life methods.
-Inas
+As
-choices are made a priority and not a priority criteria false we cancelled the whole output of the previous life methods.
+parameters, priority and non-priority messages are accepted; by setting false, false we cancel the whole output of the previous life methods.

 The standard library has a function life_walk(), which makes the described actions.
 You just have to return false.